tlab-wide/V2X_E2E_Simulator/docs/Simple-AV/Add Awsim msg/index.md

 <b>Inaccessible Topics</b>: For the topics that produce errors when you attempt to echo them, the issue usually lies in the message types not being built or not recognized by the current ROS 2 environment.
 These errors indicate that ROS 2 cannot find the message type definitions required to interpret the messages published on those topics.

 So, to resolve this issue and have access to all the Messages from AWSIM we need to build messages.

+## Build Awsim Messages.

+As discussed above, a few Awsim topics are accessible by the default ROS 2 configuration using the std_msgs library.
+To read/write on other topics, we must define the message type of Awsim in our working package.